Fios-Quest/YouTube-Scripts/src/iriss/010-iriss.md

 As an aside, it's worth noting that in order to use methods associated with a trait, the trait must be in scope.

-We don't have to do this ourselves because `ToString` is part of the Rust prelude, a collection of types and traits that are always available in Rust.
+We don't have to do this in this case because `ToString` is part of the Rust prelude, a collection of types and traits that are always available in Rust.

 Often when people create libraries they'll make their own prelude module that contains the most commonly used types and traits so that you can import the entire prelude module rather than having to import everything separately.

-We'll talk more about in this in the future when we start talking about Rust's wider ecosystem.
+We'll talk more about this in the future when we start talking about Rust's wider ecosystem.

 `ToString` is one of many traits that are built into the Rust standard library, and we'll talk more about some of the other traits available to you the next video.